DORA, SPACE, DevEx, DX Core 4: Each Answers a Different Question

 - •What is being avoided or ignored?

-The answer completely changes what makes sense to measure — and which framework makes sense to use.
+The answer completely changes what makes sense to measure — and which model makes sense to use.

 The four frameworks

-Throughout this series, we’ll discuss four widely used frameworks for discussing productivity and efficiency in software teams.
+Throughout this series, we’ll discuss four widely used approaches for analyzing productivity and efficiency in software teams.
 They don’t compete with each other, because they don’t try to answer the same question.

 The common mistake is placing them side by side as alternatives, when in fact each starts from a different definition of what matters.